Liam0L/BankAccounts/README.md

 The public interface must also include the following additional methods:
 1.	set/get the overdraft limit
 2.	calculate projected interest (0 if the balance is positive, otherwise multiply current balance by current interest rate)

+Please let me know if you would have done anything differently.
+Thanks.